quynezz/http-server/README.md

 # Http server in C (with clang, cmake and C lsp)

-## First, make sure you have clang, cmake and a C language server installed on your system.
+## First, make sure you have clangd, cmake and a C language server installed on your system.

 ## Clone the repository: